Integrated Research Training Group (MGK)

 A further fundamental challenge associated with the anatomically integrated visualisation regards the design of visual encoding.
 On the one hand, multiple medical data can refer to the same anatomical structure.
 Thus, to allow for their simultaneous visualisation a careful selection of complementary visual attributes is required.
 On the other hand, the encoding of quantified medical data has to take into account the limited distinctiveness of visual attributes for the human perception.
 The focus of this thesis is on the development of generalisable approaches for a semiautomatic data encoding in the context of a spatially embedded visualisation.

-Sarah Rüller Profile
+Sarah Rüller Profil

-Sheree May Saßmannshausen Profile
+Sheree May Saßmannshausen Profil

 Dissertation Project: Intermediary, multimodal and immersive infrastructures for digital citizen participation in urban and regional planning

 Abstract: More and more cities are striving for increased (early) public participation in order not to miss out on the needs of the citizens in the planning process.
 Citizens also have an interest in influencing decisions about planning projects in their city, since they themselves are affected by the consequences.
 Traditional participation methods, such as citizens’ meetings, are very time-consuming and require time and location constraints.
 Digitization can help reach more people and involve them in planning processes independent from time and place.
 This also creates an opportunity to simplify communication, participation and collaboration between different stakeholders.
 In the context of infrastructure, urban and regional development projects, new construction and redesign projects are constantly being planned, about which citizens are to be informed or for which their opinions as well as their own ideas are required.
 Certain ideas can be difficult to write textually and require a strong imagination regarding different dimensions as well as spatial interaction in the real environment.